Learn how to cook with sparkling wine, such as champagne or prosecco, and what you can make with it.

 I rounded up eight champagne food recipes to try.
 There are sweet ones and savory ones alike.
-If you’re after a cocktail to go with it, look here.
+If you’re after a cocktail to go with it, look at this list of champagne cocktails to try.
 You could also try any of the champagne cocktails I’ve written for the blog, including:

 1. Pink Champagne Cookies by Girl Versus Dough // 2.
 Wild Strawberries in Prosecco Jelly by Aprons and Sneakers // 3.
 Champagne Cake by Valerie Gordon on Food 52 // 4.
 Chicken au Champagne by Cooking with Curls // 5.
 Citrus Champagne Vinaigrette by Heather Bullard // 6.
 Champagne Sorbet by Simply Recipes // 7.
 Raspberry Champagne Cupcakes with Champagne Buttercream Frosting by The Curvy Carrot // 8.
 Champagne Fondue by A Communal Table

-I hope you enjoyed champagne month on the blog and got some good ideas for how to cook with sparkling wine.
+I hope you enjoyed Champagne Month on the blog and got some good ideas for how to cook with sparkling wine.
 April is all about gin.
-Until then, cheers! // susannah
+Until then, cheers!